raystack/siren/docs/docs/tour/introduction.md

 # Introduction

 This tour introduces you to Siren.
-Along the way you will learn how to manage alerting rules, notification receivers, and subscribing to notifications.
+Along the way you will learn how to manage alerting rules, notification receivers, and subscribing to alert notifications.

-## Prerequisites
+## Pre-requisites

 This tour requires you to have Siren CLI tool installed on your local machine.
 You can run `siren version` to verify the installation.
 Please follow [installation](../installation.md) and [configuration](../reference/server_configuration.md) guides if you do not have it installed already.